weidai11/cryptopp/Readme.txt

 The library uses hardware instructions when possible for block ciphers, hashes and other operations.
 The hardware acceleration remediates some timing attacks.
-The library also uses cache-aware algoirthms and access patterns to minimize leakage cache evictions.
+The library also uses cache-aware algorithms and access patterns to minimize leakage cache evictions.

 Elliptic curves over binary fields are believed to leak information.
 The task is a work in progress.
 We don't believe binary fields are used in production, so we feel it is a low risk at the moment.

-Crypto++ does not enagage Specter remediations at this time.
+Crypto++ does not engage Specter remediations at this time.
 The GCC options for Specter are -mfunction-return=thunk and -mindirect-branch=thunk, and the library uses them during testing.
 If you want the Specter workarounds then add the GCC options to your CXXFLAGS when building the library.